diptendubarman/react-node-todo/README.md

 ## Getting Started

-Run these command for running the application:
+Run the following commands to start the application:

 ```bash
 npm install